A Director at Vermillion is Exercising Options

-Yesterday it was reported that a Director at Vermillion (VRML), James Lafrance, exercised options to buy 5,210 VRML shares at $1.80 a share, for a total transaction value of $9,378.
-The options were close to expired and James Lafrance retained stocks.
+Yesterday it was reported that a Director at Vermillion (VRML), James S. Burns, exercised options to buy 11,250 VRML shares at $1.80 a share, for a total transaction value of $20.25K.
+The options were close to expired and James S. Burns retained stocks.

-Following James Lafrance’s last VRML Buy transaction on February 15, 2017, the stock climbed by 1.5%.
-This recent transaction increases James Lafrance’s holding in the company by 1.21% to a total of $1.43 million.
+Following James S. Burns’ last VRML Buy transaction on February 15, 2017, the stock climbed by 2.1%.
+In addition to James S. Burns, 3 other VRML executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>